 The Friends’ newsletter now reaches beyond Dennis and the surrounding Cape towns, with friends as far away as California and Virginia, joining us as members.
 The Big Wrap, Golf Tournament and Jazz in June are “big tent” events that welcome everyone, not just Dennis residents.
 So this newsletter is our voice, speaking directly to seniors, the friends of seniors, the children and neighbors of seniors, with articles on history, safety concerns, current events, trips, tax and financial issues, a veterans’ column and even a section on gardening.
 Click here to find out how to receive our newsletter.

 The Friends decided to create a celebration of early summer in Dennis—a joyous event in a place where seniors could invite their friends and families to a big party.
 So in 2013, we held our first Jazz in June, filling the largest room at the Dennis Senior Center to full capacity.
 With flowers picked from our gardens, Japanese lanterns and white lights, someone thought we were preparing for a wedding party!
 The room is known as Howell Hall, named after our first Board President, Oren G. Howell.
-The Bob Hayes Band and Cerise continue to dazzle the crowd of 90 people and we serve a summer luncheon with fresh bread transported all the way from Wellfleet on Saturday morning from the PB Boulangerie.
+In honor of the late Bob Hayes, his grandson, Kareem Sanjaghi and his jazz quartet will continue to dazzle the crowd of 90 people.
+We will serve a summer luncheon with fresh bread transported all the way from Wellfleet on Saturday morning from the PB Boulangerie.
 There is a raffle of prizes and gifts.
-This year’s event is on Saturday, June 3rd from 12-2:00 pm.
+This year’s event is on Saturday, June 2nd from 12-2:00 pm.
 To join us this year, please call our office at (508) 385-5376 since table seating gets booked early.

 Educating seniors on matters of safety and well-being has long been a goal of the Friends.
 We have written and talked to seniors in Dennis about the importance of having a File-of-Life envelope which we purchase and can be picked up free of charge at our office.
 This 4×5 paper file is inserted into a red envelope, magnetized and easily placed on a refrigerator door.
 The trifold card allows seniors to write their medications, allergies, doctors’ names, emergency contacts and any existing health issues or special instructions.
 Written information of this kind is vital to emergency personnel or first responders if someone is injured or unconscious.
 The File-of-Life packet can also be taken by a first responder or caregiver to the hospital, providing instant access to medical conditions.